rekha-balan/az-vmss-1/readme.md

 ## Deploy nginx to the Virtual Machine Scale Set

 A Storage Account is needed to store the init scripts.
 Note that '-' is not allowed in a storage account name.
-Additional nameing rules for storage can be found [here](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions#storage)
+Additional naming rules for storage can be found [here](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions#storage)

 Create the Azure Storage Account and container that will store the scripts used to deploy the application